come880412/Scene-Text-Detection-and-Recognition/README.md

 |<img src="https://github.com/come880412/Scene-Text-Detection-and-Recognition/blob/main/images/att_map/ori_img_10.png" width=60% height=60%>|<img src="https://github.com/come880412/Scene-Text-Detection-and-Recognition/blob/main/images/att_map/att_img_10.png" width=70% height=70%>|
 |<img src="https://github.com/come880412/Scene-Text-Detection-and-Recognition/blob/main/images/att_map/ori_img_11.png" width=60% height=60%>|<img src="https://github.com/come880412/Scene-Text-Detection-and-Recognition/blob/main/images/att_map/att_img_11.png" width=70% height=70%>|

-# Competition Results
+# 3. Competition Results
-- Public Scores \
+- **Public Scores** \
-We coduct extensive experiments, The results are demonstrated below.
+We conducted extensive experiments, and The results are demonstrated below.
 From the results, we can see the improvement of the results by adding each module at each stage.
-At first, we only employ YoloV5 to detect all the ROI of images, and the detection result is not good enough.
+At first, we only employed YoloV5 to detect all the ROI in the images, and the result of detection is not good enough.
 We also compare the result of ViT with data augmentation or not, the results show that our data augmentation is effective to solve this task (compare the last row and the sixth row).
 In addition, we filter out the bbox with a size less than 45\*45 since the resolution of bbox is too low to recognize the correct strings.

 | Models(Detection/Recognition) | Final score | Precision | Recall |
 |:----------:|:----------:|:----------:|:----------:|